 Business Impact NW is a great resource for veterans and small business owners in Oregon and throughout the Pacific Northwest.
 This nonprofit organization is dedicated to helping people in traditionally underrepresented communities, including former U.S. service members, to successfully create and run small businesses.

 It provides both training and advice for entrepreneurs, as well as technical and financial support.
 And it works directly with the VBOC, serving as its regional partner.
 So while this is a regional organization, it has national support and connections to help Oregon business owners succeed.

 At the state level, veterans in Oregon can access business resources through Oregon’s government website.
 This site lets you easily reference organizations that can help with certifications, financing, and understanding the state and federal procurement process.

 Oregon’s Certification Office for Business Inclusion and Diversity (COBID) is a statewide initiative that mirrors parts of the Vets First Verification program, providing those who qualify with special access to government contracts.
 It also shares Business Impact NW’s goal of helping business owners from underrepresented communities.

 For your business to qualify for assistance, you must have a VA disability rating letter demonstrating any percentage of disability between 0% and 100%.
 Learn more about the application process and get yours started at Oregon’s Service Disabled Veteran (SDV) Certification site.

 Make the Most of the Benefits You Earned

 There are many other organizations and resources, both national and regional, aimed at helping small business owners succeed.
 Some are targeted at veterans or other specific communities.
 Others are available to anyone who has that quintessential American dream of running their own business.

-So take these tips as just a starting point to seeking out all the resources for veteran-owned businesses, and remember that you’ve earned this assistance through your selfless service.
+So take these tips as just a starting point to seeking out all the resources for veteran-owned businesses.
+Remember that you’ve earned this assistance through your selfless service.